Interpretable statistical representations of neural population dynamics and geometry: Main text

-This interpretability based on a geometric correspondence between neural and behavioural representations suggests a potent decoding algorithm.
-To show this, we fitted an optimal linear estimator between the latent representations and their corresponding hand positions.
-Remarkably, the decoded kinematics showed excellent visual correspondence to ground truth kinematics both in directionality, comparable to supervised CEBRA and substantially better than unsupervised LFADS (Fig.~\ref{fig3}f), quantified by a 10-fold cross-validated classification of final reach direction (Fig.~\ref{fig3}g).
-Further, we find that while a three-dimensional ($E=3$) MARBLE embedding accurately encodes spatial positions, the delay between the GO cue and the beginning of the movement could only be accounted for with higher embedding dimensions ($E=20$, Fig.~\ref{fig3}g).
-In this regard, MARBLE significantly outperformed both supervised CEBRA and LFADS models, which could not sufficiently unfold the latency and temporal variation of reaches to achieve linear decodability.
-These results highlight that MARBLE can generate representations of neural dynamics that are simultaneously interpretable and decodable into behavioural variables.
+This interpretability, based on a geometric correspondence between neural and behavioural representations, suggests a potent decoder.
+To show this, we fitted an optimal linear estimator between the latent representations and their corresponding hand positions, which is broadly used in brain-machine interfaces and measures interpretability based on how well the latent states parametrise complex non-linear dynamics.
+Remarkably, the decoded kinematics showed excellent visual correspondence to ground truth comparable to CEBRA-behaviour and substantially better than LFADS (Fig.~\ref{fig4}f, Extended Data Fig. 7d).
+A 10-fold cross-validated classification of final reach direction and instantaneous velocity (Fig.~\ref{fig4}g) confirmed that while reach direction could be decoded from a three-dimensional ($E=3$) latent space, decoding the instantaneous velocity required higher latent space dimensions ($E=20$, Fig.~\ref{fig4}g) due to the variable delay between the GO cue and the onset of the movement.
+Importantly, MARBLE outperformed competing methods in velocity decoding (Fig.~\ref{fig4}g), showing that it can represent both the latency and full kinematics.
+Overall, MARBLE can infer representations of neural dynamics that are simultaneously interpretable and decodable into behavioural variables.